zorgiepoo/Komet/ReadMe.md

 ### Localizations
 Komet can be translated to other languages.
 To translate Komet go in the Xcode Project settings and add a new language in the Localizations section.
 After the localization files have been created, modify the string values in each one.
 Skip translating string values in xibs that are underscored like  `project_name`.
 Finally, test the translation by changing your system language in System Preferences and by building and running Komet.

+## Other Platforms

+Komet has inspired developers to make commit editors for other platforms.
+While I have not tried them out myself, you may want to check them out:

+* [Commit](https://github.com/sonnyp/Commit) for Linux by Sonny Piers
+* [Comet](https://github.com/small-tech/comet) for elementary OS by Aral Balkan